8 Easy Moving Tips for a Smooth Move

 Getting ready to move to a new home?
 These 8 easy moving tips will help ensure that your move goes smoothly.

 Planning a move can seem like an overwhelming task.
 But, it doesn’t have to be.
-With a little planning, some good advice and few simple tricks up your sleeve you can create a game plan that will make your move hassle-free.
+With a little planning, some good advice, and a few simple moving tips up your sleeve, you can create a game plan that will make your move hassle-free.

-To be ready for your moving day, you’ll want to start the clean out process a good 6 weeks before your moving date.
-Yard sales, organizing donations and getting things listed on eBay and Craigslist all takes time.
+To be ready for your moving day, you’ll want to start the clean-out process a good 6 weeks before your moving date.
+Yard sales, organizing donations, and getting things listed on eBay and Craigslist all take time.
 But, if you get started early you will reap the rewards.

 Not only can the proceeds help pay for your move, but you’ll lighten your load and moving costs.
 Look for donation services that will pick up as well as sort and recycle items for you.
 This will save you loads of time.

 Skip the cardboard and rent reusable plastic boxes instead.
-Called “green boxes” these sturdy boxes come in multiple sizes and they are strong, stackable and waterproof.
+Called “green boxes” these sturdy boxes come in multiple sizes and they are strong, stackable, and waterproof.
 And here’s my favorite part – no tape required!
 What does this mean for you?
-Less boxes means less to move, and less cardboard means less clutter and recycling once you arrive – all good reasons to go green.
+Fewer boxes mean less to move, and less cardboard means less clutter and recycling once you arrive – all good reasons to go green.
 To find a box rental service in your area, do a web search for “green moving supplies”.

 No green box service?
 You can still go green by reaching out to your local grocery and liquor store for leftover boxes.
 These boxes are built strong and often have handles to make carrying and stacking easier.

 There is one type of box that is worth investing in – the wardrobe box.
 With a wardrobe box, you can go from rod to rack and back again, saving you time when packing and unpacking, not to mention lots of ironing.